-The University of Arkansas was a distant dream for Tameka Jennings when she was growing up in the small town of Gould in the heart of the Arkansas delta, far from campus in a part of the state she had never seen.
+The University of Arkansas was a distant dream for Tameka Bailey when she was growing up in the small town of Gould in the heart of the Arkansas delta, far from campus in a part of the state she had never seen.

 “As a child, I had a very curious nature,” she said.
 “I always wondered how life happens.
 How do we get butterflies?
 How do frogs come about?”